ideal-lab5/murmur/core/README.md

 ```
 #### Update a Murmur Store

-Updating a Murmur store is done by calling the same new function as above and incrementing the previous nonce by 1.
+Updating a Murmur store is done by calling the same `new` function as above and incrementing the previous nonce by 1.
 The data any single MMR can contain is finite, so when a Murmur wallet is created it can only be functional for a finite number of blocks (the block schedule).
 In this sense, Murmur is a "session-based" wallet.
-To ensure wallet lifetimes can be extended, Murmur wallets can be updated by generated a new Murmur store and submitting the result to a system that implements a verifier (see below).
+To ensure wallet lifetimes can be extended, Murmur wallets can be updated by generating a new Murmur store and submitting the result to a system that implements a verifier (see below).
 More specifically, when a Murmur store is created a DLEQ proof is generated (Discrete Log Equivalence Proof - a type of zkp) and attached to the store.
 This proof allows the Murmur store creator to convince a verifier that it knows the secret input (seed) without exposing it.

 ``` rust
 // Compute the next nonce